Trading off $t$-Resilience for Efficiency in Asynchronous Byzantine Reliable Broadcast: Proof of the Algorithm

+Proof of the RB-Termination-1 property.\\ Let $p_i$ be a correct process that invokes ${\sf RB\_broadcast}$ {\sc msg}$(v)$ and consequently broadcasts the message {\sc init}$(i,v_i)$ at line~\ref{BYZ-RBC-01}.
 It follows that any correct process $p_j$ receives this message.
 Let us remember that, due to the network connectivity assumption, there is a channel connecting $p_i$ to $p_j$ and consequently the message {\sc init}$(i,v)$ cannot be a fake message forged by a Byzantine process.
-Moreover, due to Lemma~\ref{lemma:no-Byzantine-val}, no message {\sc witness}$(i,v')$, with $v'\neq v$, forged by Byzantine processes, can be forward by a correct process at lines~\ref{BYZ-RBC-03}-\ref{BYZ-RBC-04}.
+Moreover, due to Lemma~\ref{lemma:no-Byzantine-val}, no message {\sc witness}$(i,v')$, with $v'\neq v$, forged by Byzantine processes, can be forwarded by a correct process at lines~\ref{BYZ-RBC-03}-\ref{BYZ-RBC-04}.
+Hence, when $p_j$ receives {\sc init}$(i,v)$, it broadcasts the message {\sc witness}$(i,v)$ at line~\ref{BYZ-RBC-02}.
+It follows that every correct process eventually receives this message from $(n-t)$ different processes and consequently locally RB-delivers the message {\sc msg}$(i,v)$ at lines~\ref{BYZ-RBC-06}-\ref{BYZ-RBC-08}, which proves the property. \\